 Note

 RLlib’s Connector API has been re-written from scratch for the new API stack.
-Connector-pieces and -pipelines are now referred to as ConnectorV2 (as opposed to Connector, which only continue to work on the old API stack).
+Connector-pieces and -pipelines are now referred to as ConnectorV2 to distinguish against the Connector class, which only continue to work on the old API stack.

-Implements frame stacking, where consecutive frames are stacked together to provide temporal context to the agent.
+Implements frame stacking, where N consecutive frames stack together to provide temporal context to the agent.
 This technique is common in environments with continuous state changes, like video frames in Atari games.
-Using connectors for frame stacking is more efficient as it avoids having to send large observation tensors through the network (ray).
+Using connectors for frame stacking is more efficient as it avoids having to send large observation tensors through ray remote calls.

-Adds mean and standard deviation normalization for observations (shift by the mean and divide by std-dev), improving learning stability by scaling observations to a normalized range.
-This can enhance performance in environments with highly variable state magnitudes.
+Adds mean and standard deviation normalization for observations, shifting by the mean and dividing by std-dev.
+This type of filtering can improve learning stability in environments with highly variable state magnitudes by scaling observations to a normalized range.

 Augments observations with previous actions and rewards, giving the agent a short-term memory of past events, which can improve decision-making in partially observable or sequentially dependent tasks.